microsoft/microsoft-ui-xaml-specs/active/ImageIcon/ImageIconSpec.md

 - TIFF
 - SVG

-This will also be a good steppingstone for cleaning up our Icon controls and consolidating them to a smaller set.
-With this new control, we can deprecate BitmapIcon and we will only have the following icon controls in WinUI:
-- FontIcon
-- SymbolIcon
-- ImageIcon
-- PathIcon
+The ShowAsMonochrome property in BitmapIcon will not be part of V1 of ImageIcon as it is not a requirement from design to have all icons be monochrome.
+Since ShowAsMonochrome will not be part of ImageIcon, the foreground color property inherited from IconElement will not be suported in this control.
+It will be up to the application to update the icon to match the user's theme.

 ## Description
 ImageIcon is a UI component that accepts icons of any image type that ImageElement supports today.
 An ImageIcon will inherit from IconElement so it can be used anywhere an icon control that inherits from IconElement can be used today.
 ICO image types are not supported by this control.
+The foreground color property inherited from IconElement is not supported by this control.
+It will be up to the application to update the icon to match the theme the user has selected.

 **Important APIs:** [ImageIcon class](https://docs.microsoft.com/uwp/api/microsoft.ui.xaml.controls.ImageIcon)